 10 Documentaries about Classical Musicians

 Get to know a whole range of composers, conductors and performers in these 10 documentaries about musicians.
 All of them are on Netflix, YouTube or free on Amazon Prime (at the time of writing).
 We’re still making our way through them so let us know which you recommend by tweeting us @alterclassical.
 And if you want more TV recommendations, check out our other article on this subject: Classical Music Films/TV Series on Netflix & Prime.
-If you enjoy our content, please consider supporting us on Ko-fi, where anyone who feels like it can bung us a few quid with no strings attached.
+If you enjoy our content, please consider supporting us on Ko-fi, where anyone who feels like it can buy us a ‘coffee’ with no strings attached.
 Thank you.

 Amazon Prime, 1h